Admissions & Review

 Applicants must submit a complete Honors Application including a high school transcript directly to the Burnett Honors College, and to make sure to report their most recent test scores (SAT and/or ACT) to UCF.
 Students are encouraged to submit any additional supporting information illustrating the talents, skills and interests of the applicant; this information may be a significant factor in the admission decision.

 All materials must be received by the application deadline in order for the applicant to receive full consideration.

 For instructions on how to obtain an Honors application, click here.

 If you have questions about your application, please contact us at HonorsAdmissions@ucf.edu.

 - National Merit Finalists: Students who were designated National Merit Finalists by the College Board will be accepted to The Burnett Honors College, provided that they submit a complete application.

-- National Hispanic Scholars: Students who are designated by the National Merit Corporation as a National Achievement Scholar or the College Board as a National Hispanic Scholar must include a copy of the award letter with the Burnett Honors College application.
+- National Hispanic Scholars: Students who are designated by the College Board as a National Hispanic Scholar must include a copy of the award letter with the Burnett Honors College application.
 Special consideration will be given to these students.

 - Provost Scholars: Students who are awarded UCF's Provost Scholarship will also be given special consideration.